*The original article posted on April 17, 2020 has been updated to reflect changes as of June 15, 2020.

 - Interest Payments Only on a Mortgage or Vehicle Loan (strictly used for business), including any business mortgage obligation on real or personal property, which can include interest on an auto loan for a vehicle used for business purposes.
 Payments of principal are not permitted.

 Items two through four listed above must have been obligations in existence on Feb.
 15, 2020, to be eligible.
-Furthermore, 75% of the loan proceeds must be used on payroll costs whether or not loan forgiveness is sought; but if loan forgiveness is sought, 75% of the loan proceeds must be used for payroll costs within the eight-week period.
-No more than 25% of the loan proceeds may be used for items two through four above.
-The total loan amount eligible for forgiveness will be up to the full principal loan amount and any interest accrued during the six-month payment deferral period following disbursement of loan proceeds.
+Furthermore, 60% of the loan proceeds must be used on payroll costs whether or not loan forgiveness is sought.
+If loan forgiveness is sought, 60% of the forgivable amount must be used for payroll costs within the eight-week period.
+No more than 40% of the forgivable amount may be used for items two through four above.
+The total loan amount eligible for forgiveness will be up to the full principal loan amount and any interest accrued on the forgiven portion of the loan during the payment deferral period following disbursement of loan proceeds.

 It is possible for a borrower to have the loan forgiven in full, so long as the borrower: